naishe/tweemorse/README.md

 Tweemorse
 =========

 This is a fun projector with [RaspberryPi](http://www.raspberrypi.org/) and Node.js.
 This project basically takes your Twitter credentials and, users and keywords that you wanted to follow.
-Then it streams data from Twitter, extracts the message from it, converts it to [MorseCode](en.wikipedia.org/wiki/Morse_code), and turns the LED or beeper attached to the specified pin (default: 11) in ON or OFF based on generated Morse code.
+Then it streams data from Twitter, extracts the message from it, converts it to [Morse code](en.wikipedia.org/wiki/Morse_code), and turns the LED or beeper attached to the specified pin (default: 11) ON or OFF based on generated Morse code.

 ![SOS via Telnet][1]

 ####Configuration
 If you want to drive the output (LED, beeper) from Twitter.
 You will have to configure your credentials from Twitter.
 To do that, you may need to create a Twitter app on https://apps.twitter.com/.
-Once you have create the app, you can use the credentials to fill the following fields in the `config.js` file.
+Once you have created the app, you can use the credentials to fill the following fields in the `config.js` file.

     conf.twitter.consumerKey = "YOUR_CONSUMER_KEY";
     conf.twitter.consumerSecret = "YOUR_CONSUMER_SECRET";
     conf.twitter.accessTokenKey = "YOUR_ACCESS_TOKEN_KEY";
     conf.twitter.accessTokenSecret = "YOUR_ACCESS_TOKEN_SECRET";

-Replace those all-caps placeholder with real values.
+Replace those all-caps placeholders with real values.
 You can now go ahead and edit the following fields to follow the desired users or keywords:

     conf.users = ["naishe", "substack"];
     conf.keywords = ["raspberrypi", "#wtf"];